joshbegley/nyt-latest/README.md

 **J.T.
 Realmuto is back, and the Phillies will feel his presence in obvious and subtle ways**\
-`Along with his talent as a hitter and base runner, Realmuto should help the Phillies via his rapport with the pitching staff.`\
+`Along with his talent as a hitter and base runner, Realmuto should help the Phillies via his strong rapport with the pitching staff.`\
 https://nytimes.com/athletic/5648857/2024/07/20/phillies-jt-realmuto-return/

 **Jayson Werth's Dornoch secures Breeders' Cup berth**\